glpi-project/doc/source/modules/overview/templates.rst

 Template management is accessible via the button |btn_template| located in the menu bar.

-Inventory objects
+Assets
-^^^^^^^^^^^^^^^^^
+^^^^^^

-For inventory objects, the template defines a default standard object in which some fields are pre-filled and can later be reused to create new objects.
+For assets, the template defines a default standard object in which some fields are pre-filled and can later be reused to create new objects.
 This allows to simplify drastically adding a large number of objects that are nearly identical.

 As an example, in order to prepare inventorying 20 identical printers in which only serial number and inventory number differ: